Understanding Series A, B, C, D, and E Funding [2020 Updated]

 Series B is when you’ve entered rarified air.
 Series A funding is a very risky place for startups and investors involved, and most companies at that stage generally post a return disappointing to their valuation.

 But by the time a company is raising a Series B, it’s proven its viability as a profitable business.
 Often called “growth stage investing”, the Series B is where angels, family & crowdfunders leave the pool, and it becomes exclusively a VC play.
 This is when outside investors start to become interested in your startup.
-MATA is a great tool that makes it easier for investors to see you and learn more about your startup.
+MATA is a great tool to help you build your startup the right way the first time.
+So when it comes time for your Series B round, you won’t have to worry about expensive legal audits or due diligence, just fluid deals.

 At this stage, a company has a proven mote, is generating healthy revenue, and is ready to shoot for that 9-10 figure valuation by dramatically scaling & staffing up.
 Valuations run anywhere from $30 up to as high as $80 million, with round sizes typically sitting between $7 and $15 million.